djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 * **Azure subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.

-* **Azure SQL Database**: If you don't have a SQL DW, learn how to [create a SQL DW account](https://docs.microsoft.com/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal)
+* **Azure SQL Database**: If you don't have a SQL DB, learn how to [create a SQL DB account](https://docs.microsoft.com/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal)

 * **Azure Data Lake Storage Gen2 storage account**: If you don't have an ADLS Gen2 storage account, learn how to [create an ADLS Gen2 storage account](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account).

-* **Azure SQL Data Warehouse**: If you don't have a SQL DW, learn [create a SQL DW account](https://docs.microsoft.com/azure/sql-data-warehouse/create-data-warehouse-portal).
+* **Azure Synapse Analytics (formerly SQL DW)**: If you don't have an Azure Synapse Analytics (formerly SQL DW), learn how to [create an Azure Synapse Analytics instance](https://docs.microsoft.com/azure/sql-data-warehouse/create-data-warehouse-portal).

 * **Azure Data Factory**: If you have not created a data factory, see how to [create a data factory](https://docs.microsoft.com/azure/data-factory/quickstart-create-data-factory-portal).